Uzezi’s Tarot

 “Rien…nothing,” Marc said, “but I did ask Uzezi if she wanted to go out with me …”

-“I was intrigued, so I said maybe and gave Marc my number.”
+“I was intrigued, so I said maybe and buzzed Marc my contact.”

 “She never answered my texts…”